redox-os/website/content/news/this-month-250331.md

 ## Build System Improvements

 - Ribbon enabled the installation of GNU Debugger (with support for multiple CPU architectures in some Linux distributions and Unix-like systems) by default on the Podman and Native builds
-- bjorn3 fixed the QEMU configuration for when multiple displayes are attached to the GPU
+- bjorn3 fixed the QEMU configuration for when multiple displays are attached to the GPU
 - Josh Megnauth replaced the SHA256 hash by a BLAKE3 hash on the Cookbook unit tests
-- bjorn3 unified the network stack (netstack) and the audio daemon (audiod) on the `base` recipe
+- bjorn3 continued the migration of drivers into a unified `base` package, including the network stack (netstack) and the audio daemon (audiod).
+This substantially simplifies driver development and common-code improvements.
-- bjorn3 remove leaking to the user environment from unused environment variables
+- bjorn3 fixed the leaking of environment variables from a recipe into the overall build scope

 ## Documentation Improvements

 - Ron Williams documented [how to do system call tracing on Redox](https://doc.redox-os.org/book/syscall-debug.html)
 - Ribbon documented the [system communication with programs](https://doc.redox-os.org/book/communication.html)
-- Ribbon fixed a wrong information on the "Configuration Settings" page
 - Artur Assis improved the diagram on the [Stitching it all together](https://doc.redox-os.org/book/stitching-it-all-together.html) page
 - Miles Ramage improved and did a cleanup on the "Configuration Settings" page
+- Ribbon made a correction on the "Configuration Settings" page

 ## How To Test The Changes

 To test the changes of this month download the `server` or `desktop` variants of the [daily images](https://static.redox-os.org/img/).

-(Use the `server` variant for a terminal interface and the `desktop` variant for a graphical interface, if the `desktop` variant doesn't work use the `server` variant)
+Use the `server` variant for a terminal interface and the `desktop` variant for a graphical interface.
+If you try the `desktop` variant and it doesn't work for you, please try the `server` variant, and let us know in our [Support](https://matrix.to/#/#redox-support:matrix.org) room on Matrix.

 - If you want to test in a virtual machine use the "harddrive" images
 - If you want to test on real hardware use the "livedisk" images